datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

 Lessons 00-02 in this Time Series learning module

 </div>

+NOTE: The data used in this tutorial were collected at Harvard Forest which is a the National Ecological Observatory Network field site <a href="http://www.neoninc.org/science-design/field-sites/harvard-forest" target="_blank">
+More about the NEON Harvard Forest field site</a>.
+These data are proxy data for what will be available for 30 years from the NEON flux tower [from the NEON data portal](http://data.neoninc.org/ "NEON data").
+{: .notice}

 #Lesson 03: Getting to Know The Data
 As we continue working with our data we are going to learn the skills that